C# language support

 Interoperability with F#

-There are helper classes included in WebSharper for most common conversions between FSharp.Core
+There are helper classes included in WebSharper for most common conversions between FSharp.Core and standard .NET types.

 These conversions work both on server and client side.